 RETIREE HEALTH CARE - An account that provides health coverage for City of San Diego retirees.
-General and Safety members who retired on or after July 1, 2005, and are receiving a retirement allowance from San Diego City Employees' Retirement System pursuant to a reciprocity agreement, must have accrued ten years of service with the City of San Diego to receive 100 percent of the retiree health benefit and five years of service with the City of San Diego to receive 50 percent of the retiree health benefit.
+General and Safety members who retired on or after July 1, 2005, and are receiving a retirement allowance from San Diego City Employees' Retirement System pursuant to a reciprocity agreement, must have accrued 10 years of service with the City to receive 100 percent of the retiree health benefit and five years of service with the City to receive 50 percent of the retiree health benefit.